Memerip/Mako-Takeover/readme.md

 > [!NOTE]
-> ✨ Web panel version with more feature (maybe) coming sooner or later (whenever I feel like making it) ✨
+> ✨ 2.0 is in beta, report bugs through the issues tab. ✨

 # 🦈 Mako Takeover 🦈

 ## 📰 Description
-<P>Mako Takeover is a simple Discord bot nuking tool that uses commands</P>
+<P>Mako Takeover is a Discord bot takeover tool meant for causing chaos and destroying servers</P>

 ## 💻 Features/Commands
 <ul>